-“It scares the living shit out of me,” you think to yourself.
-“I don’t know how to build an investment portfolio!”
+“It’s overwhelming”, you think to yourself.
+“I have no idea how to build an investment portfolio!”

-What if I told you there’s nothing to be scared of?
-What if I also told you investing doesn’t have to be complicated.
-Having a well-balanced portfolio is easy.
+What if I told you there’s no need to be scared?
+Investing doesn’t have to be complicated.
+Building a well-balanced portfolio can be simpler than you think.

 Don’t be intimidated by the noise.